Invariant Feature Coding using Tensor Product Representation

 \section{Results on SIFT features}

-In this section, we report the results using the SIFT feature that D4 acts orthogonally.
-We describe the irreducible decomposition of the SIFT feature in \secref{sift:decompose}.
-We evaluate the accuracy on image recognition datasets in \secref{sift:expr}.
+In this section, we report the results using the SIFT feature in which D4 acts orthogonally.
+The irreducible decomposition of the SIFT feature is described in \secref{sift:decompose}.
+The accuracy of the image recognition datasets was evaluated in Section \secref{sift:expr}.